They might not be your roommate, but they’re somebody’s roommate, and you’re likely to hear the complaints at some point during your college years.

 One of the most common, bad roommates you may have is the one who never pays the bills on time.
 They may even go as far as to hide from you when the bills are due, or may give ridiculous excuses for why they don’t have the money.

-You may find yourself spending every month trying to pick up their loose ends; and don’t be surprised if they then break the lease and leave you to clean up the financial mess.
+You may find yourself spending every month trying to pick up their loose ends.
+Don’t be surprised if they then break the lease and leave you to clean up the financial mess.

 Another bad roommate is the one who eats your food.
 If there are multiple people in the household, you may have difficulty figuring out who the culprit is.
-But the ‘what’ entails your leftovers that you dreamed about all through class, or tomorrow’s carefully made lunch, turning up missing at the most inconvenient times.
+But there goes your leftovers that you dreamed about all through class, or tomorrow’s carefully made lunch — turning up missing at the most inconvenient times.

 In place of this, you may end up with the roommate who does not eat your pre-made food, but who may use your groceries and not replace them.
 This can be just as annoying when halfway through cooking your meal you realise you are out of cheese or salad dressing.